-In executing its mandate, the Risk and Compliance Committee monitors the Corporation's legal and regulatory compliance and ethics program and receives regular reports from the Senior Vice President and Chief Compliance & Ethics Officer and the compliance and ethics function leads in the Corporation's business.
+In executing its mandate, the Risk and Compliance Committee monitors the Corporation's legal and regulatory compliance and ethics program and received regular reports from the Senior Vice President and Chief Compliance & Ethics Officer and the compliance and ethics function leads in the Corporation's business.
 The Risk and Compliance Committee reviews the actions of management to ensure that the Corporation has sound compliance and ethics management systems, that employees of the Corporation are aware of the Corporation's policies and procedures regarding legal and regulatory compliance and ethics and that the Corporation supports its franchised businesses with respect to legal and regulatory compliance and ethics standards and programs and provides timely and effective support and education.
 The Risk and Compliance Committee also receives and reviews periodic reports from management and independent consultants on legal and regulatory compliance and ethics matters.
 Each quarter, the Risk and Compliance Committee received a report from the Senior Vice President and Chief Compliance & Ethics Officer regarding the Corporation's incident management platform and the Integrity Action Line.

-In 2022, the Risk and Compliance Committee oversaw the Corporation's competition law compliance program.
-Such activities included developing a multi-layer internal assurance model and the commencement of work to simplify the competition law related procedures and resources to streamline the program.
-The Risk and Compliance Committee also oversaw the advancement of the Corporation's anti-bribery and corruption program, including the development of an anti-bribery and corruption protocol, to guide the Corporation's escalation, response and remediation activities, and the completion of vendor management risk assessments.
+In 2023, the Risk and Compliance Committee oversaw the Corporation's response to competition law changes, including the implementation of colleague training and a review of the operating effectiveness of related controls.
+The Risk and Compliance Committee also oversaw the advancement of the Corporation's anti-bribery and corruption program, including a risk assessment of its vendors, agents and intermediaries.
 In addition, the Risk and Compliance Committee oversaw management's review of the universe of corporate policies and the updating of such policies, which resulted in the simplification of and a reduction in the overall number of policies, and policies that were more consistent, visual and inclusive for colleagues.